Frequently Asked Questions

 Researcher FAQs

-• Polar STEAM works with researchers funded through the National Science Foundation.
+• Yes, Polar STEAM works with researchers funded through the U.S. National Science Foundation.
 The research focus will be in the polar regions, though funding may be through the Office of Polar Programs or other NSF programs.

 • Researchers who submit applications should have an active NSF award, received the notice of award, or be in the final stages of securing funding.